A Benchmark and Evaluation of Non-Rigid Structure from Motion: The Problem

 \subsection{Camera Model}

-Most \nrsfm{} method research focus on modelling and optimization aspects, and most assume a weak perspective camera model.
+Most \nrsfm{} methods in the literature assume a weak perspective camera model.
 However, in cases where the object is close to the camera and undergoing strong changes in depth, time-varying perspective distortions can significantly affect the measured 2D trajectories.

 As low-rank \nrsfm{} is treated as a factorization problem, a straightforward extension is to follow best practices from rigid SfM for perspective camera.
-Xiao and Kanade \cite{Xiao:Kanade:ICCV2005} have e.g.\ developed a two step factorization algorithm for reconstruction of 3D deformable shapes under the full perspective camera model.
+Xiao and Kanade \cite{Xiao:Kanade:ICCV2005} have developed a two step factorization algorithm for reconstruction of 3D deformable shapes under the full perspective camera model.
 This is done using the assumption that a set of basis shapes are known to be independent.
 Vidal and Abretske \cite{vidal2006nonrigid} have also proposed an algebraic solution to the non-rigid factorization problem.
 Their approach is, however, limited to the case of an object being modelled with two independent basis shapes and viewed in five different images.
 Wang et al.\ \cite{wang2007structure} proposed a method able to deal with the perspective camera model, but under the assumption that its internal calibration is already known.
 They update the solutions from a weak perspective to a full perspective projection by refining the projective depths recursively, and then refine all the parameters in a final optimization stage.
 Finally, Hartley and Vidal \cite{Hartley:Vidal:2008} have proposed a new closed form linear solution for the perspective camera case.
 This algorithm requires the initial estimation of a multifocal tensor, which the authors report is very sensitive to noise.
-Llado et al.\ \cite{Llado:etal:ICPR2006, llado2010non} proposed a non-linear optimization procedure.
+Llado et al.\ \cite{Llado:etal:ICPR2006,llado2010non} proposed a non-linear optimization procedure.
 It is based on the fact that it is possible to detect nearly rigid points in the deforming shape, which can provide the basis for a robust camera calibration.